 So when the Skin Laundry team told me they had come out with a new, more intense treatment called the Ultra Fractional Facial ($250), I jumped at the chance to try it.
 While the Signature Laser & Light Facial ($75) uses a YAG laser in combination with IPL (Intense Pulsed Light) to clean and rejuvenate the skin in just 15 minutes, this new facial ups the ante.
 It’s twice as long and is done in three steps.
 The YAG targets the skin’s dermis (the layer below the surface) to help rejuvenate while vaporizing away dirt and debris from your pores, then you’ll receive three passes of a fractional laser, and finish with a dose of hydration serum.

-You may have heard of a fractional laser by another name: Fraxel® or Clear + Brilliant®.
+You may have heard of an ultra fractional laser by another name: Fraxel® or Clear + Brilliant®.
 These are brand names, (and not the same lasers Skin Laundry uses for their treatment) but the way they work is similar.
 The non-ablative fractional laser works to help resurface the epidermis (the top layer of the skin) as well as create microchannels to help stimulate collagen production and cell regeneration.
 Those benefits are why I was one of the first in line for this new zap.

-The Ultra Fractional treatment starts off pretty much the same as the classic Signature treatment.
+The Ultra Fractional laser treatment starts off pretty much the same as the classic Signature treatment.
 My technician, Tracy Malkin, RN, guided me to the treatment table, and started with part one: the classic YAG laser.
 “We’re going to do two passes of the YAG,” she said.
 “Over time, this laser will reduce pore size, reduce acne breakouts, and improve your overall skin tone by stimulating collagen in the dermis.”

 I knew what to expect since it wasn’t my first rodeo at Skin Laundry.
 The popping sounds of the laser were coupled with little tight pricks on my skin as it hit my face, but nothing painful.
 There is also a distinct smell — like a combination of burned popcorn and blow-dried hair.
 “That’s the laser vaporizing the dirt and debris,” Malkin told me.

-Truthfully, the first pass of the fractional laser was nothing.
+Truthfully, the first pass of the ultra fractional laser was nothing.
 I didn’t even feel it as much as the YAG from the first part.
 But as we rounded out the second pass and started on the third, my skin was feeling tight and I had a dull yet radiant tingling on my face (not unlike a sunburn or a skinned knee),and I could feel the laser more with each zap.
 The sunburned feeling, Malkin told me, was normal and wouldn’t just happen during the session.
 “You can expect temporary redness similar to a windburn or sunburn,” she said.

 The third step of the treatment quickly did away with most of that feeling of thermal distress.
 “The ultra fractional is creating microscopic channels in your skin,” Malkin explained as she doused my face in cooling serum.
 “While we have those channels, we want to infuse in our hyaluronic acid serum to help hydrate the skin.”
 It’s a similar philosophy to most microneedling treatments, only the channels that were in my face were much tinier than any microneedling device could make, thanks to the laser.
 Science!